tbajwa236/Customer-Churn-Analysis-SQL/README.md

 # Customer-Churn-Analysis-SQL

 The database has 19 features (excluding ID) that describe the target variable, Churn.
-Factor analysis conducted using Chi-square test and Naive Bayes model used to determine probability of customer churn based on significant variables.
+Factor analysis conducted using Chi-square test.
+Naive Bayes model used to determine probability of customer churn based on significant variables.
 The following questions were answered :

-Question 1 - Are the active and non-active customers randomly distributed by the type of payment method that they use?
+Question 1 - Does customer churn depend on the method of payment?

 Question 2 - Does customer churn depend upon the gender of the client?